t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Reactive Content Negotiation: A content negotiation mechanism where the client selects a representation from a list of available representations.
 The list may, for example, be included by a server in an initial response.
 If the user agent is not satisfied by the initial response representation, it can request one or more of the alternative representations, selected based on metadata included in the list.

 Representation Format: A set of rules for encoding information in a sequence of bytes.
 In the Web, the most prevalent representation format is HTML.
-Other common formats include plain text (in UTF-8 or any other encoding), JSON or XML.
-With IoT systems, often compact formats such as JSON, CBOR, and EXI are used.
+Other common formats include plain text (in UTF-8 or another encoding) and formats based on JSON or XML.
+With IoT systems, often compact formats based on JSON, CBOR, and EXI are used.

 Representation: A sequence of bytes, plus representation metadata, that captures the current or intended state of a resource and that can be transferred between clients and servers (possibly via one or more intermediaries).

 Representational State Transfer (REST): An architectural style for Internet-scale distributed hypermedia systems.

-Resource State: A mapping of a resource to a set of values that may change over time.

 Resource: An item of interest identified by a URI.
 Anything that can be named can be a resource.
 A resource often encapsulates a piece of state in a system.
 Typical resources in an IoT system can be, e.g., a sensor, the current value of a sensor, the location of a device, or the current state of an actuator.

+Resource State: A mapping of a resource to a set of values that may change over time.

 Reverse Proxy: An intermediary that appears as a server towards the client but satisfies the requests by forwarding them to the actual server (possibly via one or more other intermediaries).
 A reverse proxy is often used to encapsulate legacy services, to improve server performance through caching, and to enable load balancing across multiple machines.

 Safe Method: A method that does not result in any state change on the origin server when applied to a resource.
 For example, the GET method only returns a representation of the resource state but does not change the resource.
 Thus, it is always safe for a client to retrieve a representation without affecting server-side state.

-Server: A node that listens for requests, applies the requested actions to resources, and sends responses back to the clients.
+Server: A node that listens for requests, performs the requested operation and sends responses back to the clients.

 Uniform Resource Identifier (URI): A global identifier for resources.
 See {{sec-uris}} for more details.